stgm/scientific-programming-1/41 Statistics/20 FittingSelf/10 FittingSelf.md

 ### [Example]: Determining the boiling point of alcohol during a practical

 During a practical groups of students were assigned the task to determine the boiling point of alcohol.
 Because of a lack of time each group only had time for 1 measurement.
-There were six thermometers in the room that could measure teh temperature to 1 degree Celsius accurate and four thermometers that could do measurements to 0.5 degrees accurate.
+There were six thermometers in the room that could measure the temperature to 1 degree Celsius accurate and four thermometers that could do measurements to 0.5 degrees accurate.
 The list with measurements done by the ten groups of students is as follows and the graph with values is shown at the bottom of this example.

 group number students (x)                   |  1   |  2   |  3   |  4   |  5   |  6   |  7   |  8   |  9   | 10
 measured boiling point in $$^\circ$$C (y)  | 78.2 | 80.2 | 78.7 | 78.9 | 77.5 | 79.7 | 78.1 | 79.0 | 79.6 | 78.4